17 Comments

 Expand full comment

-May 9, 2023Liked by Vera Saltzman and Sue Bland
+Vera Saltzman and Sue Bland's avatar

 Thank you for this.
 Growing up near Milestone Sask (30 min south of Regina) our dugout was always singing with frogs each spring.
 We would catch frogs and inspect them before letting them go again.
 I don't hear their song much where I live now, though when I walk near Big Lake (near St. Albert Alberta) in the evenings I catch some frog song.
 This lake is a protected habitat with lots of marsh.
 The dry conditions have reduced the marsh area significantly this year so that has drastically reduced the habitat for frogs.
 There is nothing quite like a frog chorus.
 It always feels like home.